 As Lyme disease is a multi-system illness; patients should be evaluated for musculoskeletal impairments, neuro-cognitive deficits, and cardiovascular system decline.
 Any of these manifestations may impact the functional status due to pain, debility, or a lack of awareness of one’s condition.

 Magnetic resonance imaging of the brain may exhibit punctate lesions of the periventricular white matter which mimic those of demyelinating or inflammatory conditions.
 Cervical spinal cord involvement is less commonly seen in Lyme Disease as opposed to multiple sclerosis.
+However, MRI can show affected nerve roots in peripheral and cranial nerve involvement.
 Single-photon emission computed tomography (SPECT) scanning of the brain has demonstrated abnormalities of the temporal, frontal, and parietal lobes in those with clinically diagnosed Lyme disease.
 In one study, SPECT identified such abnormalities in 75% of these patients with MRI detecting these abnormalities in 14% of these patients.
 These abnormalities improved after appropriate antibiotic treatment.

 Supplemental assessment tools